MichalDulemba/UdacitySelfdrivingCarNanoDegree/term1/p5/readme.md

 I also tried to use VGG19 as feature extractor but training was horribly slow and I had to dump this idea.
 After research about what network is as good and faster, I decided to integrate Resnet-like network into my model.

-I used keras functions and changed it a little bit to avoid such spatial compression.
+I used keras functions for creating resnet components and changed it a little bit to fit SSD model.
+Looking back at the image with model schematics I replaced all light blue elements (previously VGG like) with new Resnet like.

 Overall it was kind of fight between accuracy and available memory.
 Even 11GB on 1080 Ti is not that much if you work on larger models.